Yaingangpokpi: Saibol post

 operation on the Uyok Ching hill, destroying four bunkers and occupying three other bunkers.

 This caused a furore among the Kuki-Zo community.
 Hundreds of women from the region came to the site forming human barriers to prevent the security forces.
 CoTU conducted a 12-hour shutdown across the Kangpokpi district and a public protest at Gamgiphai.

 The women continued to protest what they called the "forceful occupation" of community bunkers.
 The forces used tear gas to disperse the protesters, which is said to have turned the site into a "battlefield".
 Many women were injured, needing medical attention.

-One of them was hit with a rubber bullet in the left eye, causing her to lose eye sight.
+One of them was hit with a rubber bullet in the left eye, causing her to lose eyesight.
 Some 40–50 women were said to have been injured.

 A massive public protest was held in the Kangpokpi Town, which also turned violent causing injuring to protesters as well policemen.

 CoTU also put in place a blockade of National Highway 2, which lasted five days.
 It was called off after the government reportedly agreed to replace the central forces along the Saibol Post with those from a Kangpokpi-based CRPF battalion.